 So, Should I Get A 5G Cell Phone?

 No, we don't recommend getting a 5G phone — at least not yet.
-5G isn't widely available, and it can't do anything that 4G LTE can't already do.
+5G isn't widely available, and low-band 5G can't do much more than what 4G LTE already does.
 4G LTE is fast enough to download apps, stream video, and do everything else you need to do with your smartphone.
 We can't justify paying hundreds more for a phone that doesn't offer any improvements in the way we use the phone itself.

 Which Carriers Have 5G?

 5G is currently available, albeit on a limited scale.
-The four major wireless carriers have implemented mid-band and high-band 5G in dozens of cities across the country.
+The three major wireless carriers have implemented mid-band and high-band 5G in dozens of cities across the country.
 Due to its limited range, however, coverage in cities will be spotty.
-T-Mobile recently rolled out low-band 5G coverage on a nationwide scale, but the speeds aren't much faster than 4G LTE.
-In some cases, they're actually slower.

 Verizon currently delivers mid-band and high-band 5G to more than a dozen cities.
 The carrier has plans to continue rolling out 5G in many other metropolitan areas.
 At the October 2020 Apple Event, Verizon announced they were launching a nationwide, low-band 5G network.